justin-p/ansible-role-chisel/README.md

 # ansible-chisel

-A Ansible role to deploy a chisel client and/or server.
+A Ansible role to deploy a chisel client and/or server as a systemd service.

 ## Variables